ohagendorf/thingspeak-arduino/README.md

 ## Compatible Hardware:

-* Arduino/Genuino or compatible using a WiFi Shield
-* Arduino/Genuino or compatible using a WiFi Shield 101 (Use the WiFi101 library version 0.13.0 or older.)
-* Arduino/Genuino or compatible using an Ethernet Shield
-* Arduino/Genuino or compatible using a MKR ETH Shield
-* Arduino MKR1000
-* Arduino MKR1010
-* Arduino VIDOR 4000
-* Arduino GSM 14000
-* Arduino Uno WiFi Rev2
-* Arduino Yún (Rev1 and Rev2)
-* ESP8266 programming directly (tested with SparkFun ESP8266 Thing - Dev Board and NodeMCU 1.0 module)
-* ESP8266 via AT commands
-* ESP32 (tested with SparkFun ESP32 Thing)
+Examples Tested with NUCLEO_F767 - an Mbed compatible board with ethernet connection.
+With minor adaption of network initialization code other network connectable boards should be working as well.

 # Examples

-The library includes several <a href="http://github.com/mathworks/thingspeak-arduino/tree/master/examples">examples organized by board type</a> to help you get started.
-These are accessible in Examples > ThingSpeak menu of the Arduino IDE.
+The library includes several <a href="http://github.com/mathworks/thingspeak-arduino/tree/master/examples">examples</a> to help you get started.

 * **ReadField:** Reading from a public channel and a private channel on ThingSpeak.
 * **WriteSingleField:** Writing a value to a single field on ThingSpeak.
 * **WriteMultipleFields:** Writing values to multiple fields and status in one transaction with ThingSpeak.

 ## <a id="typical_write">Typical Write Example</a>
-In this case, write to a field with an ESP8266 with an incrementing number.
+In this case, write to a field with an incrementing number.

 ```
 #include "ThingSpeak.h"